 BETRAYAL IN CALAMIANES

 Unfortunately, this Tagalog-led uprising failed when Antonio Surabao of Calamianes betrayed them to the Spanish authorities.
-This led to the executions of the Tagalog princes and the banishments of the rest of the noble coconspirators to Nueva España or Mexico.
-And four hundred years later, this rebellion was now called the Tondo Conspiracy, Conspiracy of the Maharlikas, or the Revolt of the Lakans.
+This led to the executions of the Tagalog princes and the banishment of the rest of the noble conspirators to Nueva España or Mexico.
+And four hundred years later, this rebellion is now called the Tondo Conspiracy, Conspiracy of the Maharlikas, or the Revolt of the Lakans.

 THE VISAYAN REBELLION

-Surprisingly, in that same report, Don Santiago de Vera included a rebellion plot that happened in the Visayas shortly:
+Surprisingly, in that same report of 1589, Don Santiago de Vera included a rebellion plot that happened in the Visayas:

 “After that, in the province of Cubu [Cebu] and in that called the Pintados, the chiefs held a conference, and plotted to kill the Spaniards.
 The majority of those who took part in this have been imprisoned, and proceedings are being instituted against them.”